hhromic/libe131/README.md

 ## Installation

-To install libE131 in your system, use the standard autotools approach:
+To install libE131 in your system, download the [latest release archive][releases] and use the standard autotools approach:

     $ ./configure --prefix=/usr
     $ make